Rips filtrations for quasi-metric spaces and asymmetric functions with stability results: Future Directions

 \section{Future Directions}

-In this paper we introduce four different ways to construct persistence modules from quasi-metric spaces.
-A future direction is to apply these methods to quasi-metric spaces to see what they reveal about their quasi-metric structure, or to use as a method of getting a lower bound on the Gromov-Hausdorff distance between different quasi-metric spaces.

-Another further direction is to adapt these methods to construct persistence modules for sub-level set filtrations of functions on quasi-metric spaces and proving related stability results.
-For example, we believe that the all four constructions built from a suitably defined sublevel sets of the extremity function (analogous to constructions in \cite{chazal2009gromov}) could have Gromov-Hausdorff stability.
-This would provide another way of capturing the ``shape'' of a quasi-metric space.
+There are many future directions related to the research in this paper.
+Examples include: \begin{itemize} \item Applying the constructions in this paper to quasi-metric spaces to see what they reveal about their quasi-metric structure, or to use as a method of getting a lower bound on the correspondence distortion distance distance between different quasi-metric spaces. \item To adapt these methods to construct persistence modules for sub-level set filtrations of special functions on quasi-metric spaces and proving related stability results.
+For example, we conjecture that the all four constructions built from a suitably defined sublevel sets of the extremity function of a quasi-metric space (analogous to constructions in \cite{chazal2009gromov}) could have correspondence distortion distance stability with respect to the original quasi-metric distance functions.
+This would provide another way of capturing the ``shape'' of a quasi-metric space. \item Finding nice sufficient conditions on functions $f:X \times X \to \R$, with $|X|$ infinite, as to when these various Rips constructions create tame persistence modules.
+Even when restricting to the case of quasi-metric spaces it is not even clear how we should define an $\epsilon$-sampling or compactness.
+In the symmetric case, definitions have been used to describe sufficient conditions for metric spaces that result in tame persistence modules (such as in \cite{CSO}). \item Algorithmic techniques for computing OT persistent homology efficiently.
+In particular is there a related filtration of simplicial complexes that have the isomorphic OT- persistent homology, at least in low homology dimensions? \end{itemize}

-\section{Appendix}
+\section{APPENDIX}